Understanding Domestic Violence And What It Means For You

 Physical abuse

-Physical violence is the one that most of us think of when it comes to domestic violence.
+Physical violence is the one that most of us think of when it comes to intimate partner violence or domestic abuse.
 It seems the most obvious example and one that can much more easily be seen and recognized.
 When we think of physical abuse, we normally have come to mind the acts of hitting, kicking, slapping, or some other very clear type of physical attack upon another person.
 Whenever we hear that someone has been abused, we immediately think of something physical and leave marks and bruises on them.
 Sexual abuse, such as rape or unwanted physical contact, is another form of physical abuse that can happen between absolutely anyone of any age or gender, and it still can most definitely occur between partners or married couples as well, despite how unusual of a concept that may be to some people.
 Consent is not permanent and applicable to every situation, even if a person has said "yes" once or a hundred times before.

 Sexual abuse can also consist of other exploitation types besides rape and molestation, although those two are the most recognized and the most obvious.
 Being forced to get an abortion, being forced to continue an unwanted pregnancy and not get an abortion, the use or lack of use of contraceptives, or otherwise being controlled by your reproductive wants or needs is sexual abuse in a sense that many would not recognize for what it is.
 Every person should have the ability to make their own choices about their contraceptive wants or needs.
 If they're exclusively involved with someone, the two need to reach a clear and agreed upon decision regarding the relationship's physical matters without either party ever tricking, deceiving, or going behind the other's back and betraying them with selfish intentions.
 If one partner is making all of the decisions and forcing the other to follow along without any say over their body and their future, it is most definitely a type of abuse that needs to be addressed quickly.